-To date there have been over 225 medical chaga studies, the first being conducted back in 1958 in Russia.
-In 2019/2020, so far 38 medical studies of chaga have been published.
+There have been hundreds of medical chaga research studies, the first being conducted back in 1958 in Russia.

 Human Medical Research on Chaga